andyaiken/skirmish/src/assets/docs/encounters.md

 ## Monster Controls

-When it's a monster's turn to act, you'll see much less information, because the monster has already decided what they want to do; press the `Go` button at the bottom and they'll do it.
+When it's a monster's turn to act, you'll see much less information, because the monster has already decided what they want to do; press the `Take Monster Turn` button at the bottom and they'll do it.

 Monsters are similar to heroes in most ways, but you may see a few special keywords:
 * **Beast** or **Mindless** - A monster with either of these keywords doesn't have a role or a background.